 The Pre-Primary class has a maximum of 24 children for 3 teachers.
 The Primary class has approximately 15 children for one teacher and then 2 teachers up to a maximum of 18 students.
-The rest of the grades typically have a maximum of 18 students per class.
+The class sizes for the rest of the grades typically range from 15 to 20 per class.

 What is the Shambhala School educational philosophy?